robmoffat/k9/docs/sprints/plan.md

 ### Container exit-sides CSS directive

 - So we can dictate in the stylesheet where things can leave.

-### Project CSS/JS Repository

-- At this stage, we pretty much have CSS done, so we need an entity in the system to hold details about registered CSS stylesheets.
-We will use the public URLs of these in the XML, but the actual values will be cached in the DB to speed things up.
-- Should be an option to say “don’t update” or “update every…”, and the cache, when returning, will check and behave accordingly.
-- So, handle this caching.

 ### Command Pattern